Binance CEO Changpeng Zhao says that its tentative agreement to acquire rival crypto exchange FTX wasn’t a planned event.

 2: Don’t borrow if you run a crypto business.
 Don’t use capital ‘efficiently.’

-Have a large reserve.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Have a large reserve.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action